

 The course aims to produce graduates who:

-• can teach within, and across, learning areas at primary (R-7) levels of schooling with an emphasis on inclusive practice;
+• can teach within, and across, learning areas at primary levels of schooling with an emphasis on inclusive practice;

 • have developed in-depth knowledge of teaching children with disabilities, learning and behavioural difficulties;